cap-js/docs/advanced/performance-modeling.md

 The following steps show you which option takes precedence over another.
 Use options one/two as the preferred way and three/four as fallback.

 1. Do the calculation on the UI with help of field controls or dedicated custom controls.
 This applies to all kinds of **String concatenation** and **Formatting**.
-2. Pre-calculate on *write* with help of an event handler.
+2. Pre-calculate using CDS [on write](https://pages.github.tools.sap/cap/docs/cds/cdl#on-write) calculated fields.
 3. Some Calculated Fields are dynamic in nature.
-Do those calculations on the database layer.
-For example _kanban_ (scheduling system for lean manufacturing), there you typically have dynamic live calculations.
+If possible, calculate them using CDS [on read](https://pages.github.tools.sap/cap/docs/cds/cdl#on-read) calculated fields.
 4. As a **very last resort**, use event handlers on *read*.

 Hints: